 The amusement park I built for children, younger teenagers, and families who seek a great place to enjoy and relish various recreation.

-Freizeitpark Lochmühle is situated within the forest of Wehrheim, which provides access to seeing beautiful sceneries as well as enjoying different park attractions or joining a fan park tour, trails, rides, and pony trekking.
+Freizeitpark Lochmühle is situated within the forest of Wehrheim, which provides access to beautiful landscapes as well as the opportunity to enjoy different park attractions or join a fan park tour, trails, rides, and pony trekking.

 For those who aren’t into rides or leisure park tours, there are about 50 barbecue huts and locations where you may chill and grill.

 Aside from rides, tours, and grills, Freizeitpark Lochmühle also showcases a Petting zoo in its animal nursery where children interact with various animal species in their enclosure or nursery.